aolarte/old_blog/_posts/understanding-magic-dust-in-Java-part-1.md

 > Where do I put the behaviour for an annotation I just created?

 The answer is to this question is fairly complicated.
 First, because annotations don't have any behaviour.
 They're just metadata.
-Second, because it will normally lead to something along the lines of:
+Second, because most answers will normally lead to something along the lines of:

 > But annotations do seem to have behaviour, just look at all the stuff that happens when I mark a method @Transactional, @RolesAllowed, etc...

 And that's a very valid point, some annotations do appear to have behavior.
+I recently even hear people half jokingly reference to this as "Annotation Driven Development".
 But in reality, annotations are just the magic dust that we sprinkle in our code, indirectly causing all kinds of black magic to happen on the background.

 The truth is that this service class that you annotated with with `@Transactional` will only exhibit transactional behaviour in very particular cases.
 Instantiating your class using the `new` operator will NOT add transactional behaviour regardless of the presence of `@Transactional` annotations.
-So how do this actually work?
+So how does it actually work?
 Let's grab our magic dust and fly away to Neverland to find out...

-# The basics, cross-cutting concerns and pointcuts
+## The basics, cross-cutting concerns and pointcuts

  Aspect-oriented programming or AOP is a programming paradigm that allows separation of cross cutting concerns from core concerns.
  Cross cutting concerns are applied based on point cuts.